snowplow/dbt-snowplow-ecommerce/docs/markdown/snowplow_ecommerce_base_docs.md

 {% docs table_base_sessions_lifecycle_manifest %}

-This incremental table is a manifest of all sessions that have been processed by the Snowplow dbt ecommerce model.
+This incremental table is a manifest of all sessions that have been processed by the Snowplow dbt ecommerce package.
 For each session, the start and end timestamp is recorded.

 By knowing the lifecycle of a session the model is able to able to determine which sessions and thus events to process for a given timeframe, as well as the complete date range required to reprocess all events of each session.